 Create a timeline of your career in an app like Tiki-Toki, Dipity, or TimeGlider, and embed it on your site using the Widget/HTML Element

-Embed your social media feeds on your website (but only if the cat photos you’re posting are relevant to your
+Embed your social media feeds on your website (but only if the cat photos you’re posting are relevant

 You can also use a service like Infogram or Piktochart to create easy infographics that bring dry numbers to life.